-George Lopez might want to hide in his home for a little while.
+George Lopez might’ve been hiding in his home for a little while.
 It’s no secret that Lopez isn’t a fan of Donald Trump.
-He’s been very vocal about his opinion in regard to the President’s impeachment trial.
-But this time around, the comedian triggered very strong reactions online after he joked about literally assassinating the President for $40 million.
+He was very vocal about his opinion in regard to the President’s impeachment trial.
+But this time around, the comedian had triggered very strong reactions online after he joked about literally assassinating the President for $40 million.

-The 58-year-old was responding to an Instagram post by user Chicano Worldstar regarding the killing of Iranian General Qasem Soleimani by a targeted US drone strike last week.
+The 58-year-old responded to an Instagram post by user Chicano Worldstar regarding the killing of Iranian General Qasem Soleimani by a targeted US drone strike last week.
 This after Iranian authorities reportedly place an $80 million bounty on Trump’s head.

 Chicano Worldstar asked, “#Iranian authorities have put a bounty on American President Donald Trump’s head during the televised funeral of General #QasemSoleimani after he was assassinated last week.
 What are your thoughts?”
 Lopez quickly responded through the comments stating, “We’ll do it for half.”

 Trending on Twitter, his comment prompted hundreds of tweets from users both Democrats and Republicans.
 Several users found the joke funny, but several accused him of incitement to violence.
 Because well, it’s a serious accusation.
 Can’t you get arrested for making these types of threats online?
 But, I will say this, the President has had his fair share of tweets, so what’s a simple joke?
 Still, I hope the secret service doesn’t get a hold of the comedian.

 Lopez, who is best known for the ABC sitcom George Lopez and TBS talk show Lopez Tonight, also made headlines July 2018.
 The Latino stand-up comedian pretended to urinate of Trump’s star on the Hollywood Walk of Fame using a water bottle.
 The footage obviously went viral and promoted similar rights with offense to this incident, including several calls for Lopez’s arrest.